UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Uncertainty-Aware Grasping Pipeline

 \subsection{Point Cloud Completion with Dropout}

 Partial and occluded point clouds are completed using PointAttN~\cite{PointAttn}, a transformer-based point cloud completion network that reconstructs missing geometry.
-Given a partial observation $\mathcal{P}$, the network produces a completed point cloud $\mathcal{P}_{\text{completed}}$.
+Given a partial denoised observation $\mathcal{P}_{\text{denoised}}$, the network produces a completed point cloud $\mathcal{P}_{\text{completed}}$.

 To estimate geometric uncertainty under occlusion, we employ MC dropout in the completion network.
 Dropout is enabled during training, following the Bayesian interpretation of dropout as variational inference~\cite{gal_gahramani_dropout}, to obtain well-calibrated uncertainty estimates.
-At inference time, enabling dropout yields $K$ stochastic completions,
+At inference time, enabling dropout yields $K$ stochastic completions, where $\mathcal{P}_{\text{completed}}^{(k)}$ denotes the completed point cloud obtained from the $k$-th stochastic forward pass,

-from which we estimate per-point geometric uncertainty by computing the standard deviation of reconstructed point positions across samples.
+from which we estimate per-point geometric uncertainty by computing the standard deviation of reconstructed point positions across the $K$ samples.

-This stochastic completion step directly supports our first contribution by explicitly modeling geometric uncertainty under occlusion and provides the basis for uncertainty-aware grasp generation and filtering, described next.
+This stochastic completion step directly supports our first contribution by explicitly modeling geometric uncertainty under occlusion and provides the basis for uncertainty-aware grasp generation and filtering, which is described next.